painting of The Arts Center by Stu Eichel

 Last year, Saratoga Arts offered 27 1-hour seminars in 3 counties to prepare approximately 100 community artists and arts programmers to apply for our grants, partnered with Skidmore College and the Upstate Alliance for the Creative Economy on a networking event for freelancers, and hosted presentations on theater management from the Alliance of Resident Theatres, New York.
 So far in 2019, we’ve presented professional development seminars on submitting work to galleries, writing an artist statement, and photographing your artwork.
 We also teamed up with The New York Foundation for the Arts and the New York State Council on the Arts’ State and Local Partnerships Program to bring their popular Artist as Entrepreneur Bootcamp to Saratoga Springs.

-Many of the programs at Saratoga Arts are made possible by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+Saratoga Arts' programs are made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.